vincentarelbundock/Rdatasets/doc/DAAG/rst/hills.rst

    Also, in MASS library, with time in minutes.

+   The Scottish Running Resource, http://www.hillrunning.co.uk

    .. rubric:: References
       :name: references

    A.C.
 Atkinson (1988) Transformations unmasked.
 Technometrics 30,
-   311-318. [ "corrects" the time for Knock Hill from 78.65 to 18.65.
-It
-   is unclear if this based on the original records.]
+   311-318. [ "corrects" the time for Knock Hill, in the ``hills`` dataset, from 78.65 to 18.65.
+It is unclear if this based on the original records.]

    .. rubric:: Examples
       :name: examples